Foundation

 Australian band plans

-As to be expected with a beginner's licence there are limitations on the equipment and frequency bands that can be used.
+As to be expected with Foundation there are limitations on the equipment and frequency bands that can be used.
 These are controlled by the Licence Condition Determinations (LCDs) which form part of the regulations sets by the Australian Communications and Media Authority.

 What amateur bands am I allowed to use?